Samsung/tizen-docs/docs/application/tizen-studio/troubleshooting/troubleshooting.md

 2. On **General tab** in the Emulator configuration window, set **OpenGL ES version to version 2.0** or to **version 3.0.**

 ## Issue: UI display perspective issues on macOS
-**Description:**: After updating Tizen Studio, UI perspectives are not displayed correctly.
+**Description:** After updating Tizen Studio, UI perspectives are not displayed correctly.

 **Resolution:**